Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Literature review

 \subsection{Paper contributions}

-A wide range of mathematical models and solution methodologies have been explored to develop time-dependent passenger flow control strategies and corresponding train timetables in URT systems, as well as congestion pricing methods aimed at encouraging trip shifting in road traffic.
+Overall, a wide range of mathematical models and solution methodologies have been explored to develop time-dependent passenger flow control strategies and corresponding train timetables in URT systems, as well as congestion pricing methods aimed at encouraging trip shifting in road traffic.
 However, most of these approaches are limited to addressing train timetabling, passenger flow control, congestion pricing (or trip shifting), and trip booking problems either separately or with only partial integration.
-Moreover, they typically rely on heuristic methods to solve the proposed models.
+In addition, the joint integration of train timetabling and several demand-side management strategies under operational rules that guarantee reserved passenger boarding and regulate non-reserved flow remains relatively underexplored.
+This integration poses nontrivial structural interactions between demand-side and supply-side decisions.
+Moreover, the related studies typically rely on heuristic methods to solve the proposed models.
 While these methods have provided valuable insights, they fall short in guaranteeing solution quality and do not achieve an integrated optimization across potential operational methods, which is essential for maximizing operational efficiency and effectiveness.
 Table \ref{tab:literature} outlines the characteristics of closely related literature, highlighting the contributions of our study, which are detailed as follows.

-(1) We formalize the integrated optimization problem of trip booking, passenger directing, and timetabling in the urban rail transit field.
-Thereafter, we formulate a mathematical model that optimizes train timetables, train-based passenger flow control strategies that are more practically implementable, and passengers’ trip-shifting plans.
-This model incorporates a time-varying reservation slot allocation plan, ensures service fairness, and adheres to strict capacity limits.
+(i) We develop a unified and generalized modeling framework for the complex problem that integrates trip shifting, passenger flow control, and train timetabling in urban rail transit systems with the trip reservation policy.
+The proposed model captures the interdependencies among these components and is designed with both generality and scalability as demonstrated by the three extensions we formulate.
+It incorporates a time-varying reservation slot allocation scheme, enforces train capacity constraints, and ensures service fairness.
+The framework can be extended to address related problems, such as incorporating the peak/off-peak pricing policy and elastic passenger demand from other transport modes.
+Moreover, we scale the model from a single-line setting to a network-level formulation.
+These extensions are built on top of our proposed model, rather than constructing a new framework from the ground up.